rafaeloliveira29-zz/CapcoEvaluationTest/README.md

   ____________________________________________________________________________________________________________________________
   Running The API:
   Download the code using the ˜clone or download button˜ on the right top corner of the page , open the .sln file on visual studio, execute the solution.
 If it opens the index page just use it as you want.
-  If it dont opens the link ˜/api/character/index˜, please type on the browser the address localhost:XXXX/api/character/index where XXXX is the port your visual Studio is using to run the application.
+  If it dont opens the link ˜/api/character/index˜, please type on the browser the address                           localhost:<port>/api/character/index.
 ____________________________________________________________________________________________________________________________
   Tests: